 How to Add RSS Feeds in WordPress (In 2 Ways)

 There are two different methods you can use to add RSS feeds in WordPress.
-One method uses an RSS feed plugin, while the other without a plugin.
+One way uses an RSS feed plugin, while the other without a plugin.
 We’ll explore both methods below.

 Method 1.
 Adding RSS Feeds in WordPress Using Plugins

-If you want to add RSS feeds to your website without having to code anything, there are many plugins that allow you to do that.
+If you want to add RSS feeds to your website without coding anything, many plugins allow you to do that.

 In this part of the article, we’ll show you how to add RSS feeds using one of the most popular plugins for this purpose, WP RSS Aggregator.

-First thing you need to do is install and activate the WP RSS Aggregator plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+The first thing you need to do is install and activate the WP RSS Aggregator plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, you need to visit Settings » General page on your WordPress admin area and click on the tab labeled “RSS Aggregator”.
-This will bring up the settings page for WP RSS Aggregator plugin.
+Upon activation, you need to visit the Settings » General page on your WordPress admin area and click on the tab labeled “RSS Aggregator.”
+This will bring up the settings page for the WP RSS Aggregator plugin.

 CHECK THIS VIDEO